5 min read

 Positive mentions of Tesla in the News 2018 – 2019

 Add to that Autonomous Vehicles and Sharing.
 While autopilot has had issues, the analysts note that the companies contrarian preference for vision and machine learning is picking up traction.
-Visions of a ridesharing and robotaxi business presented last year could evolve into industry-wide game changers and add further upside to the stock.
+In addition, visions of ridesharing and robotaxi business presented last year could evolve into industry-wide game changers and add further upside to the stock.

 In updating their price target to $600, Jefferies analysts calculate the value of these technologies.
-They see storage/generation and selling batteries to third-parties as major opportunities.
-(They estimate these markets to be worth $90 billion and $235 billion by 2025 and 2030 respectively).
+They see storage/generation and selling batteries to third parties as significant opportunities.
+(They estimate these markets to be worth $90 billion and $235 billion by 2025 and 2030, respectively).

-And Musk is even more bullish when it comes to Tesla’s energy ambitions.
+And Musk is even more bullish regarding Tesla’s energy ambitions.
 “I think there’s generally a lack of understanding or appreciation for the growth of Tesla Energy,” he said.
 “In the long term, I expect Tesla Energy to be of the same — roughly the same size as Tesla’s automotive sector or business.”